fadi-william/vlabs-ios-sample/README.md

 So, I hope that I was able to present the libraries in a concise and in an appropriate way.
 I encourage you to check the sample app to see an example of how some of these libraries work together.
 For more information, I suggest that you check the libraries' official documentation that I provided here.

-Note: I believe that this is not the most appropiate architecture to build iOS applications.
+Note: I believe that this is not the most appropriate architecture to build iOS applications.
 So, using an MVVM design pattern will be more appropriate.

 ## LICENSE